dishfulwastaken/dishful-ui/README.md

      This becomes trivial because collabs are stored on a recipe; given the recipe, we can directly access the collabs property.

+- **Why not use more named constructors?**
+I have opted to use `static` methods in place of named constructors because it is not currently possible to provide type parameters in named constructors (if the parent class has generics).
+Another benefit is that optional parameters do not need to be passed.

+Instead of a mix, everywhere uses `static` methods instead of named constructors.

 ### Notes

 - **Order of the changes in an iteration matters!**